 What do teenagers understand about death?

 Young people are starting to build a more adult understanding of death as they move into their teenage years.
-They are more aware of the finality of death and start to realise what this will mean for then, for example that the person won’t be there for their GCSE exams, their school prom, or to talk through their first relationship.
-This is the case for those who are bereaved as teenagers and those who were bereaved when they were younger, difficult feelings and emotions can re-emerge during adolescence.
+They are more aware of the finality of death and start to realise what this will mean for them, for example that the person won’t be there for important moments like their GCSE exams, school prom, or their first relationship.
+This is the case for both those who are bereaved as teenagers and those who were bereaved as younger children.

 How do teenagers show their grief?